[tools][openqa] Improve performance by using migrations and external snapshots

 Note we are not performing a 'migration', just using the migration command to save the VM's state to a file which could then be used in a real migration.
 Obviously this does not include the storage device data which is taken care of separately.

-#2 Updated by rpalethorpe about 4 years ago
+#2 Updated by rpalethorpe almost 5 years ago

 Currently we are using it to pipe an entire memory dump into bzip then redirecting that to a file through the shell.
 Despite the fact this is the documented way of doing it, I don't think it is the most common way.
 Libvirt is passing a file descriptor using SCM rights (with the option of doing an incremental dump which is useful for snapshots), so it is possible that if we do it the same way then we will avoid some bottleneck in the exec code.
 Although I don't see what could be wrong with the exec code in QEMU.